mde-pach/ezq/docs/user-guide/handlers.md

 ## Handler Registration

-Handlers are automatically registered with EZQ when the `@on_event` decorator is applied.
+Handlers are automatically registered with ezvent when the `@on_event` decorator is applied.
 The handler will be called whenever an event of the specified type is processed.

 ### Handler Discovery